 With their amazing ability to soar above the trees and among the clouds and their capacity to dwell on land and water, birds are perhaps one of the very few creatures that make humans envious.
 Regarded for their attractive and vibrant plumage, we relish in their soothing songs and admire their loyalty as most birds develop tight bonds that allow many of them to mate for life.

 Often associated with the arrival of good news, here’s a list of birds that bring prosperity, success, and good fortune:

 1. The Crane

-Spotted in almost all continents, these highly social birds are often seen in large flocks, making cranes a symbol of love for family, friendship, fidelity, and commitment.
-As one of the mystical or holy creatures in Japan, they are depicted as symbols of longevity for they are believed to have a life span of a thousand years.
+Spotted on almost all continents, these highly social birds are often seen in large flocks, making cranes a symbol of love for family, friendship, fidelity, and commitment.
+As mystical or holy creatures in Japan, they are depicted as symbols of longevity, for they are believed to have a life span of a thousand years.

 Unless your house is situated near marshes, rivers, or ponds, it is not every day that you hear a duck quack.
-While it may sound annoying for some, ducks are a symbol of abundance and great progress that is coming your way, telling you that although you may be going through some rough patches at the moment, things in your life are about to change for the better.
+While it may sound annoying for some, ducks are a symbol of abundance and the great progress that is coming your way.
+They tell you that although you may be going through some rough patches at the moment, things in your life are about to change for the better.